vwvw25/Minority-Report-System/stages/clustering_stage.md

 ## 7. Implementation Realism (Refined)

-The mocked clustering model preserves full production fidelity while remaining lightweight for the demo.
+In the MVP, the clustering stage is **structurally complete but functionally mocked**.

-**Feature Vector Generation (Real)**
+The transform `cluster_minority_report.py` preserves the full data flow and schema expected in production but does not perform real vectorisation or similarity scoring.

-- Extracts fixed-length anomaly windows.
+**Mock Behaviour**
-- Normalizes series shape (scale-independent).
+- The transform retrieves predefined cluster assignments and metadata directly from `master_narratives`.
-- Computes slope, volatility, symmetry, kurtosis.
+- All analytical fields (`feature_vector`, `similarity_score`, `cluster_match_confidence`, `tsne_x`, `tsne_y`) are populated deterministically or with placeholder values.

-**Cluster Matching (Real)**
+- This ensures downstream transforms (attribution, hydration, finalisation) function exactly as they would in a production pipeline.

-- Compares generated vectors to seeded centroids in a “cluster library.”
+**Intended Production Behaviour**
-- Calculates similarity via cosine or Euclidean distance.
+- Compute feature vectors from anomaly time series (capturing shape, volatility, asymmetry, and temporal signatures).
-- Returns closest cluster + similarity score.
+- Compare vectors against trained centroids in a “cluster library” using cosine or Euclidean distance.

-**t-SNE Visualization (Mocked)**
+- Return best-fit cluster and confidence score per anomaly.
-- Pre-computed offline once; coordinates stored for UI display.
+- Generate **UMAP coordinates** for visualization and proximity analysis, replacing t-SNE for scalability and determinism.

 **Design Principle:** *Mock the intelligence, not the structure.*
-All datasets, transforms, and lineage behave exactly as they would in production.
+Even though the model logic is static in the MVP, the transform and dataset behave exactly as they would in production, maintaining full determinism, lineage, and interface compatibility.

 ---